acquia/lightning/UPDATE.md

 2.2.2, in that order.

 ### 3.1.3 to 3.1.4
+* **NOTE: This is a _fully manual update_ that involves a data migration!**
-* Lightning Scheduler has been completely rewritten, and now stores scheduled moderation state transitions in a pair of new base fields.
+  Lightning Scheduler has been completely rewritten, and now stores scheduled moderation state transitions in a pair of new base fields.
 You will need to migrate any existing scheduled transitions from the old base fields to the new ones.
 After completing database updates, Lightning Scheduler will link you to a UI where you can run the migration.
 Alternatively, you can do it at the command line (Drush 9 only) by running
   `drush lightning:scheduler:migrate`.

+**Note:** The Lightning Scheduler migration in Lightning 3.1.4 affects actual content entities.
+As such, it will need to be run on your production database.

 ### 3.1.2 to 3.1.3
-* If you have Lightning API enabled, you should clear all caches after updating Lightning, due to changes in JSON API that may require a cache rebuild.
+There are no manual update steps for this version.

 ### 3.1.1 to 3.1.2
 There are no manual update steps for this version.